 Music Weekend—Third Weekend in June

-Music Weekend is the third weekend in June.
+Music Weekend is the third weekend in June (except during pandemics!).
 Friday night is usually an event/concert in McCathran Hall.
 Saturday morning, there is usually a children’s recital in McCathran Hall.
 Saturday night, there is usually an outdoor concert at the Gazebo, with many people coming early with a picnic basket and a blanket.
 This is a very relaxed concert with children dancing between the blankets and lawn chairs, or chasing fireflies on the outskirts.
-The final event on the weekend is the Baroque Breakfast on Sunday morning, also at the Gazebo.
+The final event on the weekend is a brunch concert on Sunday morning, also at the Gazebo.
 Each family brings a dish to share, and again, a blanket or lawn chairs.
 Local and guest musicians play baroque music while everyone shares brunch and socializes and, enjoys the music.

 The fourth of July features a marching parade, lead by our own Muskrat Band, with all the children and many of the adults in costume.
 Princesses, firefighters, patriots and countless other strange creatures collect near the ball field in Woodward Park.
 The parade begins with the flag raising in the park at noon.
 The parade winds its way through Town ending up at McCathran Hall, where speeches are made, awards given, the bell is rung and the Town 4th of July song is sung.
 There is often another event that day, either a hot dog picnic immediately following the parade or a potluck supper in Woodward Park in the late afternoon.

 Washington Grove kids have the opportunity during the month of July to take swimming lessons at Maple Lake, offered at no charge.
 A paid instructor groups the children by age and skill.